ml4a/ml4a-ofx/README.md

 ### Datasets

 Some of the applications work on image/audio/text datasets.
-Example datasets are provided and can be downloaded with the provided scripts.
-Additionally, some require pre-trained models which can also be downloaded... instructions + download scripts tbd.
+Example datasets are provided and can be downloaded with the provided scripts (see `download_images.py` for image example).
+Additionally, some require pre-trained models which can also be downloaded.
+For the ones which require VGG weights, you can download that [here](https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing).

 ### Applications